 Give your recommenders plenty of advance notice so they have sufficient time (i.e., a minimum of 4 weeks' notice) to write the letter.
-When applying to medical/dental schools, please ask your recommenders to complete their letters of recommendation by the communicated deadline if utilizing the committee process.
+When applying to medical/dental schools, please ask your recommenders to complete their letters of recommendation by mid-June of your application year.